 The Online Kappa Calculator can be used to calculate kappa--a chance-adjusted measure of agreement--for any number of cases, categories, or raters.
 Two variations of kappa are provided: Fleiss's (1971) fixed-marginal multirater kappa and Randolph's (2005) free-marginal multirater kappa (see Randolph, 2005; Warrens, 2010), with Gwet's (2010) variance formula.
 Brennan and Prediger (1981) suggest using free-marginal kappa when raters are not forced to assign a certain number of cases to each category and using fixed-marginal kappa when they are.
 Values of kappa can range from -1.0 to 1.0, with -1.0 indicating perfect disagreement below chance, 0.0 indicating agreement equal to chance, and 1.0 indicating perfect agreement above chance.
 Fleiss's (1981) rule of thumb is that kappa values less than .40 are "poor," values from .40 to .75 are "intermediate to good," and values above .05 are "excellent."

 You can cut-and-paste data by clicking on the down arrow to the right of the "# of Raters" box.
 Once you click on the arrow, an "Import Data" window should appear in which you can paste data copied from a spreadsheet.
 Hit the OK button to get the results.

-First, specify the number of cases, categories, and raters then click on "Show table."
-A table will appear with cases in rows and categories in columns.
+Alternately, you can input data manually.
+First, specify the number of cases, categories, and raters.A table will appear with cases in rows and categories in columns.
 Then, in the empty cells, input the number of raters who agreed that a certain case belongs to a certain category.

 See the following articles for more information on the formulas used here: